camilaagw/DS-DE-training-notes/2-How-to-win-a-DS-competition-coursera/README.md

 **Dataset cleaning and other aspects to check**

 - Remove features with zero variance in training set
-- Check for dupllicated rows (check if same rows have same label)
+- Check for duplicated rows (check if same rows have same label)
 - Check for duplicated columns:
 ```
 for col in categorical_cols: